Goofygiraffe06/HackerRank-Writeups/README.md

 # HackerRank-Writeups

-Welcome to my HackerRank Writeups where I've been documenting my journey through solving HackerRank problems using C. Here you will find an array of solutions to these problems, which I hope will be helpful for fellow learners and code enthusiasts.
-I greatly appreciate any contributions and feedback on this journey.
+Welcome to HackerRank-Writeups, A repository containing Writeups for HackerRank.
+This repository is meant as a way to document my journey, skills and my way of approach on things and I will be happy if anyone else finds these writeups useful.

 ## Solved Challenges